 |Value||Eligibility||Open date||Close date|

-This scholarship is valued at $8000 per annum and is tenable for one year only.
+This scholarship is valued at up to $6000 per annum and is tenable for one year only.

 This scholarship was established in 1988 following donations received from the family, friends and colleagues of Helen Marchant, a distinguished teacher and researcher in the Department of Social Work.